Baldwin of Forde: Writings and studies

 De sacramento altaris, dealing with the eucharist and passover, is Baldwin's longest surviving work, in 12 manuscripts.
 It also includes a discussion of martyrdom that reads much like a vindication of Becket's status as a martyr.
 It was first printed in 1662, and has more recently been edited and published in the series Sources Chrétiennes, as volumes 93 and 94, in 1963.
-Others works include 22 sermons, and a work on faith, De commendatione fidei, that only survives in two manuscripts, although another five are known to have existed.
-One of the missing manuscripts survived until at least the mid-1600s, as it formed the basis of the first printed edition of De commendatione fidei in 1662.
+Other works include 22 sermons and a work on faith, De commendatione fidei, that only survives in two manuscripts, although another five are known to have existed.
+One of the missing manuscripts survived until at least the mid-1600s, as it served as the basis for the first printed edition of De commendatione fidei in 1662.
 The modern critical edition of De commendatione was published, along with the sermons, in 1991 as Balduini de Forda Opera: Sermones, De Commendatione Fidei, with the De commendatione fidei translated into English in 2000.

 Renowned for his preaching, Baldwin's surviving sermons show that interest in them continued after his death.
 His sermons were first published in 1662; the modern edition includes two more (titled de obedientia and de sancta cruce) that were not in the original publication.
 It appears that originally there were 33 sermons, with the others now lost.
 The sermons survive in 12 manuscripts, although only 5 are collections of substantial numbers of the works.
 None of the surviving manuscripts has a complete collection of the 22 sermons.
 (Note: The surviving manuscripts are classified by David Bell, who edited them, into two groups: major and minor.
 The major ones are categorised by Bell as P, T, T^{1}, L, and C. The minor ones are S, A, Pr, P^{1}, P^{2}, Ca, and O. The P (P, P^{1}, and P^{2}) manuscripts are in Paris at the Bibliotheque Nationale.
 The T manuscripts (T and T^{1}) are in Troyes.
 The L manuscript is held at Lambeth Palace in London.
 The C manuscript is held by Pembroke College, Cambridge University.
-Among the minor manuscripts, the S manuscript is at Soissons and the A manuscript is in Alencon.
-The Pr manuscript is held by Princeton University and the Ca manuscript is in Cambrai.
+Among the minor manuscripts, the S manuscript is at Soissons, and the A manuscript is in Alencon.
+The Pr manuscript is held by Princeton University, and the Ca manuscript is in Cambrai.
 Lastly, the O manuscript is in the Bodleian Library at Oxford University.)